 How To Book a Train

-Trains and how they are booked vary greatly from country to country.
+Trains and how they are booked varies greatly from country to country.
 The number one tip is to book in advance.
 Booking early can usually save you quite a bit when taking the train.
 Depending on the country you're in, there may be standard savings for booking 7 or 30 days in advance.
 They will sometimes have sales as well.
 However, if you're not under time constraints, local trains may be a cost-saving option.

 Automobiles